gvwilson/thirdbit/src/fiction/santas/index.md

 [^basic-physics]: This actually made basic physics quite uncomfortable, but nobody thought to ask it.
 Quantum physics would have just been, "Like, whatever."

 "Look!"
 Finner shouted.
-A wooden ship painted the same menacing black as the sails crested the horizon.
+A ship painted the same menacing black as its sails crested the horizon.
-There was an orange flash on her deck and another *crack!*.
+There was an orange flash on her deck.
+*Crack!*
 A third cannonball hit the water between the dinghy and the circling gray fins.

 "Ya gormless nabblers!"
 Santa Greenwood bellowed,